istuff360/php-ffmpeg-thumbnail-example/README.md

-Video Thumbnailer and Rotatate Using FFMPEG - Example
+Video Thumbnail-er and  Rotate-er Using FFMPEG - Example
 ---

 This little example shows: